 • Do you know about any environmental issues associated with it?

 Actually, there are no such major environmental issues associated with the tourists.
 There are few minor issues as I mentioned in the earlier answer that they spoil the surrounding environment with empty packets, water bottles or throwing papers but I think these are not a major threat for environmental degradation.
 It would be taken as a serious environmental threat if the tourists used to pollute water, air or the other ecological elements of the environment.
 Please be noted that my government is highly careful about the environmental issues and if such incidents happen in future, proper protective measures will be adopted to prevent the issues.

 Old objects & Museum:

 • Why do you think people keep old objects?

 Smart question for me.
 Thank you.
 Generally, people are fond of memories.
-From the ancient time they have been trying to preserve the memories by different ways.
+From the ancient time, they have been trying to preserve the memories in different ways.
 One of the most popular ways is to preserve some stuff or materials which would remind them the past or any specific past events.
 The stuff and materials help them recalling their past.
 This is one of the key reasons for keeping the old objects.
 Besides, they preserve the old objects sometimes as they want to exhibit their past vigour to others or want to expose their traditional beliefs or heritage which once was on the top.
 Further, there are some people who love to collect old things but those people are fewer in number.
 They collect the old and ancient stuff for their private use or sometimes make large collections to satisfy their souls.
 But I think the most important fact about collecting the old objects might be the love for those objects.
-When they come in close contact with the objects, they feel a sense of deep satisfaction and remember the memories that they have underwent in different times of their life.
+When they come in close contact with the objects, they feel a sense of deep satisfaction and remember the memories that they have undergone at different times of their life.
 Those objects may remind them their past struggles for survival or any other interesting events that make them smile silently.

 • Why do people go to museums?